-The College also reports its share of the pension liability for the State Board Retirement Plan (SBRP) in accordance with GASB 73, Accounting and Financial Reporting for Pensions and Related Assets that are not within the Scope of GASB 68 (Accounting and Financial Reporting for Pensions).
+The College also reports its share of the pension liability for the State Board Retirement Plan (SBRP) in accordance with GASB 68 (Accounting and Financial Reporting for Pensions).
 The SBRP uses the current fiscal year end as the measurement date for reporting the pension liabilities.